Antarctic Animal Adaptations

 Female Antarctic krill can lay up to 10,000 eggs at a time, they can do this several times in a season

-The largest animal ever to have lived, larger than any dinosaur its huge bulk being supported by the sea.
-Not exclusively an Antarctic animal, the Antarctic subspecies B. m. intermedia is the largest of three subspecies.
+The largest animal ever to have lived, larger than any dinosaur, the huge bulk being supported by the sea.
 They can eat up to 4 tonnes of food a day in the Antarctic summer, they feed for about 8 months and then fast for 4 months living off their fat reserves.

-Anatomical AdaptationsBaleen plates in the mouth instead of teeth.
-These are made of keratin, the same tough protein that makes hair and nails.
+Anatomical AdaptationsBaleen plates in the mouth instead of teeth, made of keratin, the same tough protein that makes hair and nails.
 They hang down from the upper jaw forming the two uprights of a triangle with the lower jaw being the flat third side.
-The bristly edges are filters to collect the krill in the water they gulp in before swallowing them when the excess water has been ejected.

 55 - 68 ventral grooves that extend from the lower jaw to the navel.
-These allow a huge mouthful of water and food to be taken, expanding to about 6 times larger than normal size, the water is pushed out by the enormous tongue and food filtered out by the baleen plates.
+These allow a huge mouthful of water and food to be taken, expanding to about 6 times larger than normal size.

 Physiological AdaptationsAdult blue whales have a daily energy requirement in the region of 6.3 million Kilojoules (1.5 million kilocalories).
 This is supplied by up to 3.6 tonnes or 40 million individual krill eaten per day which all have to be processed by the digestive system.

 Like many other air breathing diving animals such as other whales, seals, and penguins, blue whales have muscles rich in myoglobin.
-This is an iron containing protein similar to haemoglobin that carries oxygen in the blood, but provides an extra in-situ store for longer dives exactly where it is needed.
+This is an iron containing protein similar to haemoglobin that stores oxygen in the muscles.